The Big Four (Vogue)

 The Big Four, sometimes referred to as The Big 4, is the name given in fashion to the four most notable Vogue covers; American Vogue, British Vogue, Vogue France and Vogue Italia.
 The term is commonly used when a model completes all four covers and is considered one of the biggest achievements in the fashion industry.

 Records

 Most Vogue covers

-The record of most Vogue covers currently belongs to Lauren Hutton with 40 covers.
+The record of most Big 4 Vogue covers currently belongs to Kate Moss with 78 covers to date as of 2024.

+Gisele is the model with most Vogue covers total with over 130.

 Youngest Big 4

 The youngest model to ever cover the Big 4 was Karolina Kurkova, who was 17.
-In 2020, Kaia Gerber covered the Big 4, at age 18.
+In 2020, at age 18, Kaia Gerber covered the Big 4.
 She is currently the second-youngest model to accomplish the Big 4.
 Kurkova has been the record holder since 2001, the same year Gerber was born.

-Musicians

-Singers Madonna and Rihanna are the only two musicians to ever cover the Big 4.
+Non-Models

+Madonna became the first non-model and musician to complete covers of the Big Four in 1993, followed by Rihanna in 2021.